Grandma’s Pecan Pie

 Ingredients needed

-This incredible recipe is made with basic ingredients and plenty of pecans.
+This incredible classic pecan pie recipe is made with basic ingredients and plenty of pecans.
 Here’s what you’ll need to make it:

-- Eggs.
-You’ll need 4 eggs to give the filling the perfect texture.
+• Eggs.
+Use 4 large eggs to give the filling the perfect texture.

-- Brown sugar.
-Combined with the corn syrup, vanilla, and butter; brown sugar gives the pie its deep rich flavor.
+• Brown sugar.
+Combined with the corn syrup, vanilla, and butter; light brown sugar gives the pie its deep rich flavor.

-- Crust.
+• Crust.
 This filling is poured into a delicious, flaky, super simple homemade crust.
 See below for more crust details.
+Feel free to use a store-bought frozen pie crust, if preferred.

 Easy pie crust recipe

 For this pie recipe, my grandma used a pie crust that was from a VERY old Pillsbury cookbook.
 It’s the one she most often used and now my mom uses.
 It’s made with oil, instead of butter or shortening, yet it is the flakiest pie crust ever.
-After tasting this pie, my husband actually commented on the crust and mentioned that he liked it better than most pie crusts because it was soft and flaky, not as hard as a normal pie crust.
-This crust is so tender that it almost melts in your mouth when you eat it.
+After tasting a bite, my husband actually commented on the crust and mentioned that he liked it better than most crusts because it’s soft and flaky, not as hard as some pie crust.
+This one is so tender that it almost melts in your mouth when you eat it.

 My favorite thing about using an all-oil pie crust is how super simple it is to make.
 It’s only 5 ingredients, you don’t need a food processor or pastry cutter, and there is no chilling required.
-You just mix the ingredients and pat the crust into the pie plate.
+You just mix the ingredients and pat the pie dough into a pie dish.
 In less than 5 minutes, you have a pie shell that is ready to be filled and baked.
 There is also no need for pie weights or blind baking.

 How to make this recipe

-Pecan pie looks impressive, but it’s actually one of the easiest pies to make.
+Pecan pie looks impressive, but it’s actually one of the easiest pie recipes to make.
 There’s no pre-baking the crust or pre-cooking the filling.
 Here’s the simple process:

 The full, printable instructions are in the recipe at the bottom of the page.

-- Make the crust.
+1. Make the crust.
 This simple crust recipe only requires 5 basic ingredients.
-Stir them together in a medium bowl, pat them into your pie dish and shape the edges as desired.
+Stir them together in a medium bowl, pat them into your pie plate and shape or flute the edges, as desired.
 In the photos, here, you’ll see we have an adorable, rustic design made by pressing the back of a fork into the crust.
 You can crimp the crust edges, if preferred.

-- Pour filling into pie pan.
-Once the filling is in the pie dish, you can cover the top with additional pecans for decoration.
+3. Pour filling into pie pan.
+Once the filling mixture is in the unbaked pie shell, you can cover the top with additional nuts for decoration, or leave as-is, if you’d rather than have larger pecan halves.

-- Serve.
+3. Serve.
 We usually enjoy this at room temperature, but it’s also delicious warm or cold.
-If desired, top with Cool Whip topping, whipped cream, or vanilla ice cream.
+If desired, top with Cool Whip topping, whipped cream, or a scoop of vanilla ice cream.

 Expert tips

-- It’s normal for the filling to puff up while baking and then sink down some as the pie cools.
+• It’s normal for the filling to puff up while baking and then sink down as the pie cools.
 Don’t worry if you see a small crack or two, as it won’t be too noticeable once the pie has cooled.

 Frequently asked questions